 The master clock for the part must be applied to the CLKIN pin.
-Conversion is initiated on the AD7858/AD7858L by pulsing the $\overline{\text{CONVST}}$ input or by writing to the control register and setting the CONVST bit to 1.
+Conversion is initiated on the AD7853/AD7853L by pulsing the $\overline{\text{CONVST}}$ input or by writing to the control register and setting the $\overline{\text{CONVST}}$ bit to 1.
 On the rising edge of $\overline{\text{CONVST}}$ (or at the end of the control register write operation), the onchip track/hold goes from track to hold mode.
-The falling edge of the CLKIN signal that follows the rising edge of the $\overline{\text{CONVST}}$ signal initiates the conversion, provided the rising edge of $\overline{\text{CONVST}}$ occurs at least 10 ns typically before this CLKIN edge.
+The falling edge of the CLKIN signal which follows the rising edge of the edge of $\overline{\text{CONVST}}$ signal initiates the conversion, provided the rising edge of CONVST occurs at least 10 ns typically before this CLKIN edge.
 The conversion cycle will take 16.5 CLKIN periods from this CLKIN falling edge.
 If the 10 ns setup time is not met, the conversion will take 17.5 CLKIN periods.
-The maximum specified conversion time is 4.6 μs for the AD7858 (18t{CLKIN}, CLKIN = 4 MHz) and 10 μ s for the AD7858L (18t{CLKIN}).
-CLKIN = 1.8 MHz).
+The maximum specified conversion time is 4.6 μs for the AD7853 (18 $t{CLKIN}$ , CLKIN = 4 MHz) and 10 $\mu$ s for the AD7853L (18 $t{CLKIN}$ , CLKIN = 1.8 MHz).
 When a conversion is completed, the BUSY output goes low, and then the result of the conversion can be read by accessing the data through the serial interface.
-To obtain optimum performance from the part, the read operation should not occur during the conversion or 400 ns prior to the next $\overline{\text{CONVST}}$ rising edge.
+To obtain optimum performance from the part, the read operation should not occur during the conversion or 400 ns prior to the next CONVST rising edge.
 However, the maximum throughput rates are achieved by reading/writing during conversion, and reading/writing during conversion is likely to degrade the Signal to (Noise + Distortion) by only 0.5 dBs.
-The AD7858 can operate at throughput rates up to 200 kHz, 100 kHz for the AD7858L.
-For the AD7858 a conversion takes 18 CLKIN periods; 2 CLKIN periods are needed for the acquisition time giving a full cycle time of 5 μ s (= 200 kHz, CLKIN = 4 MHz).
-For the AD7858L 100 kHz throughput can be obtained as follows: the CLKIN and CONVST signals are arranged to give a conversion time of 16.5 CLKIN periods as described above, 1.5 CLKIN periods are allowed for the acquisition time.
-This gives a full cycle time of 10 μ s (=100 kHz, CLKIN = 1.8 MHz).
-When using the software conversion start for maximum throughput the user must ensure the control register write operation extends beyond the falling edge of BUSY.
+The AD7853 can operate at throughput rates up to 200 kHz, 100 kHz for the AD7853L.
+For the AD7853/AD7853L a conversion takes 18 CLKIN periods, 2 CLKIN periods are needed for the acquisition time giving a full cycle time of 5 $\mu$ s (= 200 kHz, CLKIN = 4 MHz).
+For the AD7853L 100 kHz throughput can be obtained as follows: the CLKIN and CONVST signals are arranged to give a conversion time of 16.5 CLKIN periods as described above, 1.5 CLKIN periods are allowed for the acquisition time.
+This gives a full cycle time of $10 \,\mu s$ (= $100 \, \text{kHz}$ , CLKIN = 1.8 MHz).
+When using the software conversion start for maximum throughput, the user must ensure the control register write operation extends beyond the falling edge of BUSY.
 The falling edge of BUSY resets the CONVST bit to 0 and allows it to be reprogrammed to 1 to start the next conversion.